This is the fourth post in our series How Your Pawn Shop Can Sell Inventory Online.

 Your customers want products you’re selling, and they want them now.
-They don’t want to walk into a million stores looking for a specific item when they can search for it online.
+They don’t want to have to walk into a million stores to find the exact item they’re seeking, so they begin their search online.

 Buyers who are looking for a deal on used goods, particularly those that might be bulky or expensive to ship, often check out local sales channels because of their affordability and convenience.

 Roughly 47% of pawnbrokers have cited a decrease in retail sales.
 Customers are struggling to pay loans, leaving pawnbrokers with an excess of inventory.
 Should you use any local channels, or all of them, to sell your leftover loan collateral online?
 Today we’ll look at the most popular local sales channel: Craigslist.

 Craigslist receives more than 50 billion pageviews a month and boasts over 60 million users a month.
 Bravo Pawn Systems in their webinar “Looking for a Profitable Future?” reports that 74% of pawnbrokers currently sell on Craigslist.